qdrant/landing_page/qdrant-landing/content/blog/navigating-the-complexities-of-vector-search-practical-insights-from-diverse-projects-in-image-search-and-rag-noé-achache-vector-space-talk-008.md

 ---
 draft: false
-title: "Navigating the Complexities of Vector Search: Practical Insights from Diverse Projects in Image Search and RAG - Noé Achache | Vector Space Talks"
+title: "Navigating the Complexities of Vector Search: Image Search and RAG - Noé Achache | Vector Space Talks"
 slug: vector-space-talk-008
 short_description: Noé Achache discusses their projects in image search and RAG and its complexities.